Property Management Software

 If you own between 1 and 100 rental units, you don't need enterprise software built for large property management firms.
 You need something affordable, simple to set up, and built around the problems independent landlords actually face — late payments, maintenance requests, lease renewals, and keeping track of it all without hiring a full-time assistant.

-We evaluated seven platforms on pricing, payment speed, ACH fees, ease of use, and feature completeness specifically for small landlords.
+We evaluated seven platforms on pricing, payment speed, ACH fees, ease of use, and feature completeness specifically for small landlords; for our broader national list, see our Best Property Management Software comparison.
 Here's what we found.

 Quick Answer: Top 3 Picks for Small Landlords

-Best Overall: Shuk Rentals Purpose-built for landlords with 1–100 units.
+Best Overall: Shuk Rentals Optimized for 1–100 unit portfolios, with room to scale beyond.
 No ACH fees, 1–2 day payout speed, and a flat $5/unit/month pricing model that stays predictable as you grow.
 All features — rent collection, maintenance tracking, lease management, tenant communication — are included with no upsells.

 Best Free Option: TurboTenant The most established free platform for independent landlords.
 Landlords pay nothing; tenants pay transaction fees.
 Good for landlords who want to test a platform before committing to paid software, or who manage 1–3 units with infrequent payment activity.